 CAUTION!
 There are paralegals and notarios who will offer to assist you for a fee.
 These people are generally not attorneys.
 It is illegal for them to offer you legal advice or represent you in court.
 Before you pay for help, check to see if the Self-Help Center has the information and resources you need.
 You can also sign up for a FREE small claims class, offered in both English and Spanish.
 Click to visit Free Classes for more information.

 Below are two short videos: Who Do You Sue And For How Much? and How To File A Small Claims Case.
-Remember that different small claims courts have different procedures, so make sure you're complying with your court's requirements.
+Remember that different small claims courts have different procedures, so make sure you are following the rules of your court.
 To watch the entire small claims video series, click to visit our Videos page.

 The small claims video series was made possible thanks to a grant from the State Bar of Nevada's Lawyer Referral and Information Service.